macmata/cukinia/README.md

 # If this user exists, then something went wrong
 not cukinia_user baduser

-# Those config snippets are deployed by our packages
+# Those tests snippets are deployed by our packages
-cukinia_conf_include /etc/cukinia/conf.d/*.conf
+cukinia_conf_include /etc/cukinia/test.d/*.tests

 # Is our embedded webservice up?
 cukinia_http_request http://localhost:8080/sanitycheck